You can create a hierarchy on your sheet by indenting rows. When you indent a row, it becomes a child of the row above it (the parent row).

-Note that hierarchy creates relationships between rows; it does not control row formatting.
+Note that hierarchy creates relationships between rows, it doesn't control row formatting.

-To indent a row, click on a cell in the row that you want to indent and then click the Indent button in the left toolbar or use the keyboard shortcut [Ctrl] + ] ([Command] + ] on Mac).
 Indents are displayed only in a sheet's Primary Column; however, the relationship is applied to the entire row.
-More information on the Primary Column can be found here in the Help Center.
+(More information on the Primary Column can be found here.)

-To remove the parent-child relationship, click on a cell in the child row and then click the Outdent button on the left toolbar or use the keyboard shortcut [Ctrl] + [ ([Command] + [ on a Mac).
+To remove the parent-child relationship, click on a cell in the child row and then click the Outdent button on the toolbar.

 Keep the following in mind as you work with hierarchy: